DFE-Digital/npq-separation/data-integrity.md

 - ##### Ideas for fallback, in case we need to rollback or cancel the migration for some reason To be discussed with wider dev team

+## Next Steps

+1. Deep dive into the purposed data migration plan
+2. Understand odd scenarios:
+    1. applications in ECF and not in NPQ and vice-versa
+    2. Understand users in NPQ and not in ECF (by ecf_id) (maybe deduped users?)